 - Side effects of some medications — over 400 medicines can cause dry mouth, including antihistamines, decongestants, pain killers, diuretics and medicines for high blood pressure and depression.

-- Disease — diseases that affect the salivary glands, such as diabetes, Hodgkin's, Parkinson's disease, HIV/AIDS and Sjogren's syndrome, may lead to dry mouth.
+- Disease — diseases that affect the salivary glands, such as diabetes, Hodgkin's, Parkinson's disease and Sjogren's syndrome, may lead to dry mouth.